k78ma/quartz/content/3B/FINA 2203/Terminal Cash Flows.md

     - These are easy, usually given in the question.
     - Remember that these costs are tax-deductible
 3. After-tax liquidation value
-    - Proceeds from asset sale at the end of project
+    - Proceeds from asset sale at the end of projec